-Insurance premiums written by ERGO Life Insurance SE during the reporting year amounted to EUR 65 million, i.e. 5.5 per cent more than in 2016 (2016: EUR 61.6 million).
-In terms of premiums written in the separate life insurance groups, the most rapid increase was in health insurance premiums.
-In life insurance, the most rapid increase was in unit linked insurance, life risk insurance and additional (health) insurance.
+Insurance premiums written by ERGO Life Insurance SE during the reporting year amounted to EUR 70.69 million, i.e. 0.9 per cent more than in 2017 (2017: EUR 65 million).
+In terms of premiums written in the separate insurance groups, the most rapid increase was in health insurance premiums.
+In life insurance, the most rapid increase was in annuities insurance, unit linked life insurance and additional (health) insurance.